jillesvangurp/es-kotlin-client/README.md

 ## Why?

-The Java client is designed for Java users and comes with a lot of things that feel a bit awkward in Kotlin.
-This client makes using the client a bit less boiler plate heavy in Kotlin and adds a lot of niceties.
+The Java client is designed for Java users and comes with a lot of things that are a bit awkward in Kotlin.
+This client cuts down on the boiler plate and uses Kotlin's DSL features, extension functions, etc. to layer a friendly API over the underlying client functionality.

-To do this we add extension methods to the existing client and cut down on boilerplate by using kotlin features for creating DSLs, default arguments, sequences. etc.

-Kotlin also has support for co-routines and the intention is to gradually support more asynchronous operations through that as well.
-Basics for this are in place but work is ongoing.
-Currently there are asynchronous search and bulk variants that you can use with co-routines.
+Kotlin also has support for co-routines and we use this to make using the asynchronous methods in the Java client a lot nicer to use.
+Basics for this are in place but Kotlin's co-routine support is still evolving and some of the things we use are still labeled experimental.
+Currently there is support for asynchronous search and bulk indexing that uses co-routines.

 ## Platform support

-This requires Java 8 or higher (same JVM requirements as Elasticsearch).
+This client requires Java 8 or higher (same JVM requirements as Elasticsearch).
 Some of the functionality is also usable by Java developers (with some restrictions).
 However, you will probably want to use this from Kotlin.
 Android is currently not supported as the minimum requirements for the highlevel client are Java 8.
 Besides, embedding a fat library like that on Android is probably a bad idea and you should probably not be talking to Elasticsearch directly from a mobile phone in any case.

 # Documentation